BlameTroi/Simply-Scheme--Racket-Chicken/README.txt

 or may not be possible/worth doing in Racket, but the problem files are still written to support doing so.

+My normal approach is to have a scratch file open and let it grow.
+As I started working problems from texts, I tried to write the files so that code from them could be easily used (or copied).
+This led to quasi-literate programming style comments interspered with code and data.

+For a language with a repl (Scheme, Ruby, Python) I make an effort to keep the file clean enough to load completely.

+For this text, I quickly determined that one file per chapter problem set was not a good idea.

 Several chapters had no problems worth working out in a REPL.
 So far the list is chapters 1, 2, 3, 4, 5, 10, and 13.
 Stub files with no problem number suffix exist as placeholders.